-In this section, we study a request queuing scheme where, in case the client's request is blocked, the service provider queues the request.
-With the queuing strategies, we expect that the queued requests make use of the resources released by currently served requests.
-This has the potential of increasing the resource utilization and, thus, bringing additional revenue.
+In this section we study a request queueing scheme where in case the client's request is blocked, the service provider queues the request.
+With the queueing strategies, we expect that the queued requests make use of the resources released by currently served requests.
+This has the potential of increasing the resource utilization and thus, bringing additional revenue.
 The question is how much additional revenue does it bring.

 We use simulation experiments to answer this question.
-To align the experiments with real-world practice, we assume that a client will cancel its request after waiting for some time, referred to as the request timeout period.
-We model the timeout period using an exponential distribution with an average of five minutes.
+To align the experiments with the real-world practice, we assume that a client will cancel its request after waiting for some time, referred to as the request timeout period.
+We model the timeout period using an exponential distribution with an average of 5 minutes.

-We assume that the queue is of a finite size and it can hold up to 100 requests.
+We assume that the queue is of a finite size.
 An incoming request finding a full buffer will be blocked.
 We consider three different strategies for ordering the requests in the queue, i.e., based on the order of request arrivals, their required resources and the potential revenues.